Updated 22nd July 2021

 It is not permitted to cross land borders into neighbouring countries such as Laos, Cambodia, Malaysia and Myanmar.

 Hotels and guesthouses:

 Hotels and guesthouses are still open in Thailand, though many have been forced to close due to lack of tourists.
 We advise you to contact hotels directly when booking to check their regulations and any local restrictions that are in place.
 You must wear a mask at all times whilst in public places in the hotel and many hotels check temperature upon arrival.

 Public places in Thailand:

-Local restrictions across provinces vary.
-In dark red zones, restaurants, bars and pubs, massage parlours, theatres, swimming pools and fitness centres etc. are closed.
+Local restrictions in public places across provinces in Thailand vary.
 Many tourist attractions are closed and local tours are not running due to low numbers of tourists and COVID-19 restrictions.

 On the Ground Traveller Reports:

 I’m a domestic traveller, in Phuket right now with my family and my parents have come over from the UK.
 It’s excellent!
 Quiet but enough people to make new friends, bars and restaurants open (not all, but enough), weathers amazing considering it’s rainy season!
 Would thoroughly recommend it. – Steve, 22nd July 2021